bra1nDump/macos-share-screenshot/readme.md

 - [Done] We present an invisible window over the entire screen, hide the mouse an show a selection rectangle
   - If the user clicks escape - we dismiss the window and do nothing
   - Once the area is selected - we just kind of show the area and thats it
-- [Task-1] We take the screenshot of the selected area and show it in the bottom left corner of the screen
+- [done] We take the screenshot of the selected area and show it in the bottom left corner of the screen
   - Originally the project I started with was this tutorial by apple on how to use screen capture api https://developer.apple.com/documentation/screencapturekit/capturing_screen_content_in_macos
   - Most of the code from that is in this project, just inactive under /SampleCodeFromCaptureExample
   - You most likely will use this API to capture a screenshot: https://developer.apple.com/documentation/screencapturekit/scscreenshotmanager